New South Wales federal redistribution

 The localities of St Ives and St Ives Chase will be located in the proposed Division of Bradfield.

-Objections referring to this matter: More than 50 objections received were concerned with the electoral Divisions of Greenway, McMahon, Mitchell and Parramatta.
+Objections referring to this matter: More than 50 objections received were concerned with the electorates of Greenway, McMahon, Mitchell and Parramatta.
 These will be listed individually in the final report of the augmented Electoral Commission.

 Comments on objections referring to this matter: More than 20 comments on objections were concerned with the electoral Divisions of Greenway, McMahon, Mitchell and Parramatta.
 These will be listed individually in the final report of the augmented Electoral Commission.

 Redistribution Committee’s proposed redistribution: On the boundaries in place at the start of the redistribution, the Divisions of Greenway and Mitchell exceeded the numerical requirements of the Electoral Act.
-This required the Redistribution Committee to transfer electors to other electoral divisions.
-This need to transfer electors was compounded by the changes made to adjacent electoral divisions because of the proposed abolition of the Division of North Sydney.
+This required the Redistribution Committee to transfer electors to other electorates.
+This need to transfer electors was compounded by the changes made to adjacent electorates because of the proposed abolition of the Division of North Sydney.

 As a result of the Redistribution Committee’s proposal: